Jeimer Candelario Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Royals have the 29th-ranked team ERA across all MLB pitching staffs (5.14).
+- The Royals have the 29th-ranked team ERA across all league pitching staffs (5.28).

-- Royals pitchers combine to surrender 62 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- The Royals rank 21st in baseball in home runs surrendered (64 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.